 Holland’s Dutch Roots

-As you visit Holland, Michigan, you’ll notice tulips, windmills, and wooden clogs are pretty common sights.
+When you visit Holland, Michigan, tulips, windmills, and wooden clogs are common sights.

 Settled in the mid-1800s by Dutch Calvinists, many residents today have Dutch ancestry and are quite proud of their city’s Dutch roots.
-That local heritage has become integral to the city’s culture, attractions, eateries, and, of course, Tulip Time.
+That local heritage has become integral to the city’s culture, attractions, eateries, and Tulip Time.

-You’ll see that Dutch heritage on display at attractions such as Nelis’ Dutch Village, Windmill Island Gardens, and DeKlomp Wooden Shoe & Delft Factory.
+The city’s Dutch heritage is displayed at attractions such as Nelis’ Dutch Village, Windmill Island Gardens, and DeKlomp Wooden Shoe & Delft Factory.

-Of course, the city’s Dutch ancestry is also celebrated during the annual Tulip Time festival in Holland.
+Of course, Holland’s Dutch ancestry is also celebrated during the annual Tulip Time festival.
 Each May, about a half million visitors attend Tulip Time for the Dutch dances, music, food, traditional costumes, parades, and a city abloom with millions of tulips.

-Unfortunately, the tulips in Holland only bloom for a short period of time.
-Therefore, if you want to see the tulips in bloom, it is best to visit Holland in early to mid-May.
+Unfortunately, the tulips in Holland only bloom for a short time.
+Therefore, if you want to see them in bloom, it is best to visit in early to mid-May.
 This will likely coincide with the annual Tulip Time festival, which includes parades, Dutch dance performances, races, and more events.

 Where to Stay for the Holland Tulip Festival